Sonbarsa Raj

 The Zamindari estate of Mangwar established by Babu Bhagwan Singh also belongs to the Gandhavaria clan, whose descendants Babu Sagar Prasad Singh lives there.

 History

-Sonbarsa Raj was founded by Raja Ranjit Singh in present district of Saharsa.
-It became powerful and very big estate in region.
-The Sonbarsa Raj family traces its origin from Raja Vikramaditya of Ujjain and belong to Agni branch of Kshatriya.
+Sonbarsa Raj was founded by Raja Ranjit Singh in the present district of Saharsa.
+It became a powerful and large estate in the region.
+The Sonbarsa Raj family traces its origin from Raja Vikramaditya of Ujjain and belongs to the Agni branch of Kshatriya.

+The Sonbarsa raj originated in 1654, when the Mughal emperor Aurangzeb granted the title of raja, along with a zamindari estate based at Narsinghpur, to Raja Kesri Singh.
+A later descendant, Amar Singh, built a fort at Sihaul.

-The grant and sanad related to Sonbarsa Raj shows that Gandhavarias were important Rajas under the Mughal and were loyal to ruling dynasty.
-They therefore, had played very important role in the politics of time in the region of Sarkar Tirhut of Mithila.
+The grant and sanad related to Sonbarsa Raj shows that Gandhavarias were important Rajas under the Mughal and were loyal to the ruling dynasty.
+They therefore played an important role in the politics of the time in the region of Sarkar Tirhut of Mithila.

-One of the famous zamindars of Sonbarsa was Raja Harivallabh Narayan Singh, who was honoured by King George V in the imperial Delhi durbar held in 1911 and was provided a royal chair along with the other royalty of India.
+One of the famous zamindars of Sonbarsa was Raja Harivallabh Narayan Singh, who was honoured by King George V at the imperial Delhi durbar held in 1911 and was provided with a royal chair along with the other royalty of India.
+The present palace at Sonbarsa was built during his tenure.